 The proposed data types appear in the Contents pane of the Fixed-Point Tool.

-Examine the new data types that the Fixed-Point Tool has proposed for ex_bus_Fix.
+Examine the new data types that the Fixed-Point Tool proposed

 On the Fixed-Point Tool toolbar, select Show > Groups that must share the same data type to better understand the proposed data types.